What is the European Civil Protection Pool (ECPP)?

 Derogations from the three-step certification process are accepted only for those capacities for which international quality standards exists.
 This is the case for:

-- Urban Search And Rescue (USAR) teams (medium and heavy), which are subject to the INSARAG Classification;
+Urban Search And Rescue (USAR) teams (medium and heavy), which are subject to the INSARAG Classification;

-- Emergency medical teams (EMT) (types 1, 2, 3 and specialised care), which are subject to the verification process of the World Health Organization (WHO).
+Emergency medical teams (EMT) (types 1, 2, 3 and specialised care), which are subject to the verification process of the World Health Organization (WHO).

-How does the ECCP function?
+How does the ECPP function?

 Pool capacities remain under the command and control of the hosting Participating State but should be in principle available for deployments in UCPM response operations.
 When a disaster strikes, the ERCC, in close cooperation with the Member States and Participating States, facilitates a coordinated deployment of the European response capacities.
 Financial support is available for covering operational and transport costs in case of deployment.